elevien/elevien.github.io/research.md

     <strong>branching processes </strong>.
 These are models of population growth where individuals do not interact and have applications in population biology, but also in machine learning and statistical physics.
   </li>
   <li>
     <strong>Extremal statistics and large deviation theory</strong>.
-Extremal statistics concerns the study of maxima, minima and order statistics or random variables, while large deviations are exponentially rate events.
+Extremal statistics concerns the study of maxima, minima and order statistics or random variables, while large deviations are exponentially rare events.
   </li>
    <li>
     <strong>Mathematics of machine learning</strong>.
 I'm studying multiple instance learning problems...